debiB/Rick-and-morty-/README.md

 - Generate fun facts about characters using Gemini AI
 - Keep track of all characters searched so far (in memory)

+## Approach to the Problem

+I approached this project with a focus on creating user-friendly interface that leverages modern web technologies while maintaining good performance.
+The key aspects of my approach were:

+1. **API Integration**: Used RTK Query for efficient data fetching with automatic caching to minimize API calls to the Rick and Morty API.

+2. **In-Memory Caching**: Implemented custom cache managers for both locations and characters to improve performance and reduce redundant API calls.

+3. **Component-Based Architecture**: Built reusable UI components following the principles of atomic design to ensure maintainability and consistency.

+4. **AI Integration**: Incorporated Gemini AI to enhance the user experience by generating dynamic content about characters.

 ## Tech Stack

 - **Framework**: Next.js 13+ (App Router)